This is a key question which we often get asked and there's no simple answer as each case will be different.

 decided to take action in your community for a demand led, self funding or DIY

-approach, then the Superfast Northamptonshire project team would like to hear
+approach, then please contact the Superfast Northamptonshire project team so your

 experience could be shared to help others.